Architecture of Brazil

 The architecture of Brazil is influenced by Europe, especially Portugal.
-It has a history that goes back 500 years to the time when Pedro Cabral discovered Brazil in 1500.
+It has a history that goes back 500 years to the time when Pedro Cabral arrived in Brazil in 1500.
 Portuguese colonial architecture was the first wave of architecture to go to Brazil.

 In the 18th century, during the time of the Empire, Brazil followed European trends and adopted Neoclassical, Baroque, and Gothic Revival architecture.
-Then, in the 20th century especially in Brasilia, Brazil experimented with Modernist architecture.
+Then, in the 20th century especially in Brasília, Brazil experimented with Modernist architecture.
 The modernist approach was named as minimalism without the need for excessive frills or decoration.
 Instead, the architecture became more simplistic, with clean lines and a functional form.
 This style became more popular around the end of World War II, when function was more important than form.
 During this time, Oscar Niemeyer, who became and remains one of the world's greatest modernists, began to present a style that was to become Brazil's very own style.